2200117/CS220AU-DP-2022/README.md

 - 2022-12-13: Editing and revision of the text.
 - 2022-12-07: I continued writing the text and I added images to make the website more interesting.
 - 2022-12-02: I continued writing the text.
+- 2022-11-29: 2-hour class. discussions about progress and idividual work on the website.
 - 2022-11-28: I continued writing the text.
 - 2022-11-26: I continued writing the text.
 I also started adding figures, links and quotes to it.
 - 2022-11-19: I kept doing reasearch on my subject to get a better understanding of it.
 I wrote down the info I found in my private notes and I started working on a draft for the text part of my website.